Welcome to today's edition of the Rush 24-7 podcast.

 Do we really want to go back to that?

-Boy, has the Internet crowd been kind to Al Gore and Bill Clinton.
+Boy, has the internet crowd been kind to Al Gore and Bill Clinton.

-He gave a speech and they gave him all this stock.
+He gave a speech, and they gave him all this stock.

-And then he sells the 200 shares, 200,000, I should say, shares, to an undisclosed buyer in May 2006.
+And then he sells the 200 shares, 200,000, I should say, shares to an undisclosed buyer in May 2006, an undisclosed buyer.

 Other than that, we have no idea who this buyer is.

-The William J. Clinton Foundation declined to identify the buyer and and uh they're just well, it's kind of like what Hillary did in the White House, the Foundation and the uh Clinton Library stonewalling a la Richard Nixon again.
+And they're just, well, it's kind of like what Hillary did in the White House, the foundation and the Clinton Library, stonewalling a la Richard Nixon again.

 And one more thing on the campaign.

-So they're talking about having another primary in Florida and Michigan.
+It's pretty assured that neither nominee will go into Denver, with 2,024 delegates needed to get the nomination, so they're talking about having another primary in Florida and Michigan.

 The DNC decertified these delegates because they were leapfrogging ahead of a normal process.

-And so the DNC says you can do that, but if you do it, your delegates, as a result of that primary, will not have a vote, won't be seated at the convention.
+And so the DNC says, you can do that, but if you do it, your delegates, as a result of that primary, will not have a vote, won't be seated at the convention.

-You're gonna have the superdelegates, the politicians, the Democrat politicians decide this.
+The politicians, the Democrat politicians, decide this.

-Uh why not let the people decide it?
+Why not let the people decide it?

 I'm confused here.

-You know what this amounts to?
+You know what this amounts to, and only in the Democrat Party.

-I'll tell you what this amounts to.
+I'll tell you what this amounts to, amnesty for Florida and Michigan.

-Only in the Democrat Party could they be considering amnesty for lawbreakers.
+Only in the Democrat Party could they be considering amnesty for lawbreakers, these states, why should they be seated?

-These two states knowingly violated DNC rules.
+These two states knowingly violated DNC rules, they were told.

-They were told if they did this, your delegates will not be seated.
+If they did this, your delegates will not be seated.

-This is a harbinger of things to come uh vis a vis the border, I guess, if the Democrats get control, the entire control of Washington.
+I guess if the Democrats get control, the entire control of Washington.

-I am Jason Lewis.
+Hi, I'm Jason Lewis.

-Good to be filling in for Russia.
+Good to be filling in for Rush.

-My thanks to Kid and Mike as always for making this go so smooth.
+My thanks to Kid and Mike, as always, for making this go so smooth.

 Rush will be back on Monday.

-In the meantime, your comments, your concerns, your well, your discussion right here at 1800, 282-2882, first up today in Tampa, Florida.
+In the meantime, your comments, your concerns, your discussion right here at 1-800-282-2882-First Up Today in Tampa, Florida.

 Hi.